xapi-project/xen-api/doc/content/design/lldp.md

 Type: `map(string, string)`

-Stores the received LLDP TLVs from the corresponding PIF.
+Stores the effective LLDP information for the physical NIC of the corresponding PIF:

-Default: empty
+- `state`: the effective LLDP state of the NIC, one of `enabled`, `disabled` or `blocked` (`blocked` means the NIC driver is in the blocking list).
+Always present for a managed physical NIC.
+- `system_name`, `port_id`, `port_description`: the TLVs received from the neighbour, present only when a neighbour is seen.

+Default: empty (also empty for PIFs that are not managed physical NICs).

 ## XenAPI changes